joykm/portfolio/README.md

 Select "Foward"
 You should now see a preview of your app, and the settings you just selected for forwarding (e.g. Forward from: kevin-joy.com)

- Note: This does not prevent a user from visiting http://www.kevin-joy.com directly.
-This is fixed in app.js.